CORONAVIRUS Update 27th June 2020

-National Church of England guidance will be updated in the coming days with further advice on how the staged process could be implemented and with factors and information for dioceses to consider.
+National Church of England guidance provides further advice on how the staged process could be implemented and with factors and information for dioceses to consider.

-Therefore, today's service is again from inside St. Mary's Church.
+Therefore, Sunday's service is again from inside St. Mary's Church.
 How good is it to see inside the Church again?